-- --vcf <VCF>: Comma-separated list of VCF files to merge.
+- --vcfs <VCFs>: Comma-separated list of VCF files to merge.
 All must have been created by the same TR genotyper.
 Must be bgzipped, sorted, and indexed.
-(See Instructions on Compressing and Indexing VCF files below) - --vcftype <string>: Type of VCF files being merged.
+(See Instructions on Compressing and Indexing VCF files below) - --vcfs-list <FILE>: As an alternative to --vcfs, you can provide a file with a list of bgzipped/sorted/indexed VCF files (one filename per line) to merge. - --vcftype <string>: Type of VCF files being merged.
 Default = auto.
 Must be one of: gangstr, advntr, hipstr, eh, popstr. - --out <string>: prefix to name output files